andela-ooshodi/django-photo-application/assests/PROJECTPLAN.md

 myPhotoApp is an image editing app allowing you to add different effects to your awesome image making it _"awesomer"_

 ##### Features
+- Sign in with facebook
 - Apply up to 5 effects to your image
 - Share your images with your friends on facebook
-- Sign in with facebook
-- Optimized for screens larger than 992px
+- View all uploaded images on screens larger than 992px (Desktop)
 - Responsive design

 ##### Technologies Used